 Humorix Reruns

-The major TV networks don't seem to have a problem with broadcasting
+The major TV networks don't seem to have a problem with broadcasting 50% repeated material, so we're taking advantage of this marketing scheme by showcasing some of our "classic" Humorix articles, including:

-Humorix: We're A Portal Too!
 Humorix isn't just a lame humor site, we're also a publicly traded company (Nasdaq: FAUX).
 Track our rise to power as we file for an IPO, unveil technology stolen from the future, deal with the Securities & Exchange Commission, undergo a wildly successful IPO, lose it all the next week, get sued by Microsoft, and, most recently, establish our own independent Pacific island nation.
-Linux Drinking Game A perfect excuse to drink mass quantities of alcohol, all in the name of Linux World Domination.